 You will spend a large part of your full-time training teaching students during your Practicum.
 Your Practicum experience is led by your regional team and is your first opportunity to work directly with students and families.
 You will put into practice the knowledge and skills you have developed through teaching students in a supportive environment.
 You will strengthen your relationships with your fellow corps members and staff members in your region.
-Practicum is also a time for you to get adjusted in your region—the place where you will be making an impact!
+Practicum is also a time for you to learn more about your local context and prepare for teaching in your region!

 Observations and Coaching